-Under the Curtin Fieldwork Education Policy and Procedures, if a student is terminated by the School or terminates themselves from their placement, they will be deemed as failing the unit.
+Under the Curtin Fieldwork Education Policy and Procedures, if a student's placement is terminated by the School or terminates themselves from their placement, they may be deemed as failing the unit.
+Results will be managed in accordance with the ASPM.

-Please note in some circumstances, a student may receive a fail result for the professional experience placement without an At Risk process being evoked and/or undertaken.
+Please note in some circumstances, a student may receive a fail result for the Professional Experience placement without an At Risk process being evoked and/or undertaken.

-'At-Risk' Record - Part A
+'At Risk' Record - Part A

 Pre-service Teacher: Student ID:

-School:
+School: School:

-Mentor Teacher:
+Mentor Te eacher:

-Supervisor: P rofessional Studies Unit Code:
+Superviso Supervisor: Professional Experience Unit Code:

-Mentor Teacher Details Key Reasons for or At Risk Status
+Mentor Te Mentor Teacher Details Key Reasons for At Risk Status

-(These elements are considered develo pmental goals):
+(These ele ements are considered developmental goals:

 1

 2

-Development Strategy: List strategies to be used to support the pre-service teacher in achieving the above developmental goals
+- nent Strategy: List strategies to be used to sup the above developmental goals port the pre-service teacher in

 Goals Developmental Strategy Key Support Person

 1.

 2.

 3.

 4.

 5.

-The Pre-service Teacher has 5 days in which to demonstrate significant improvement in the areas noted above.
-After 5 days, the mentor teacher and supervisor complete Part B of the At-Risk Record.
+A review of of the above will occur on or after:

-Mentor Teacher Signature: Supervisor Signature:
+Mentor Te eacher Signature: Superviso or Signature:

-Pre-Service Teacher Signature: Date:
+Pre-Service ce Teacher Signature: Date:

-Please send a copy of this form to the Professional Experience Office and provide a hard copy to the Pre-Service Teacher.
+nd a copy of this form to the Professional Exp ne Pre-Service Teacher. erience Office and provide a hard